 - assessment against Commonwealth legislation such as the Environment Protection and Biodiversity Conservation Act 1999 (e.g. if land use activities could potentially impact on threatened species).

 Your assessment manager

 If your development is assessable, your local council will let you know if they will be the assessment manager for your application, or if you need to contact SARA through your regional SARA office.

-The council or SARA may also direct you to the Department of Natural Resources, Mines and Energy (DNRME), if your development may require:
+The council or SARA may also direct you to the Department of Regional Development, Manufacturing and Water (DRDMW), if for example, your development requires:

 - taking or interfering with water in a watercourse, lake or spring, artesian or sub-artesian water, or overland flow